-Awareness about and resiliency to vicarious or secondary trauma is a top priority for UC Berkeley's Human Rights Center Investigations Lab.
-In the course of their work on open source investigations, our 65+ lab students (undergraduate and graduate) are likely to come in contact with weighty issues, graphic imagery, hate speech, and other kinds of disturbing user-generated content.
+Awareness about and resiliency to vicarious or secondary trauma is a top priority for UC Berkeley's Human Rights Center Investigations Lab, and all of our programs.
+In the course of their work on open source investigations, our students are likely to come in contact with weighty issues, graphic imagery, hate speech, and other kinds of disturbing user-generated content.

-We believe the development of awareness and tools is as essential as developing open source skills—for the health of our students and the longevity of their work in the human rights field.
+Resiliency is taught in our classes, trainings, and lab work as essential to open source training, both for the health of our students and the longevity of their work in the human rights field.

 HRC's work in this area began with Amnesty's Sam Dubberley who integrated awareness about secondary trauma into our very first training.
-We continue to collaborate with Sam, and we integrate research from colleagues at NYU and Columbia as well as others who have studied trauma and resiliency; we listen to our students and alumni who are constantly innovating and seeking better ways of working; and we integrate ideas about wellness and mindfulness from around the world.
-The efforts are ever-evolving, but our goal remains to promote wellness, sustainability, ethics, and joy into our global work for human rights and justice.
+We continue to collaborate with Sam, and we integrate research from colleagues at NYU and Columbia as well as others who have studied trauma and resiliency.
+We listen to our students and alumni who are constantly innovating and seeking better ways of working.
+Finally, we integrate ideas about wellness and mindfulness from around the world.
+Our efforts are ever-evolving, but our goal remains to promote wellness, sustainability, ethics, and joy into our global work for human rights and justice.

 What is secondary trauma?